kubeedge/sedna/docs/contributing/prepare-environment.md

 Once you've set up the prerequisites, continue with:
 - See [control plane development guide] for more details about how to build & test Sedna.
-- See [lib development guide TBD] for more details about how to develop AI algorithms and worker images based on [sedna lib code](/lib).
+- See [lib development guide] for more details about how to develop AI algorithms and worker images based on [sedna lib code](/lib).

 [git]: https://git-scm.com/
 [framework]: /docs/proposals/architecture.md#architecture